callmeyaz/form-runner-yup-plugin/README.md

 # Documentation

-Form Runner Yup Plugin is light weight plugin that provides only
+Form Runner Yup Plugin is light weight plugin that required the use of following two components:

 ## IYupValidationMessage
 IYupValidationMessage is an interface that extends IValidationMessage and strong typing to the Yup Validation Messages.